jafman33/narwhal/readme.md

 `Email:` talent@narwhal.app
 `Password:` NarwhalApp

-When browsing under the `Engineering Talent` account, your profile will be setup and you'll be able to browse through several projects from 3 different program managers, each with 2 active projects.
+When browsing under the `Engineering Talent` account, your profile will be setup and you'll be able to browse through one or more projects from 2 different program managers.

 #### Browse Narwhal as: `Program Manager`
 `Email:` pm@narwhal.app
 `Password:` NarwhalApp

-When browsing under the `Program Manager` account, your profile and projects will be setup and you'll be able to browse through 5 talented
+When browsing under the `Program Manager` account, your profile and projects will be setup and you'll be able to browse through 2 talented individuals.

 ## 1. About